-Marie-Josée Kravis is Vice Chair of the Board of Trustees of Hudson Institute, and a Senior Fellow.
-Kravis is also a well-known economist specializing in public policy analysis and strategic planning.
+Ms. Kravis is a well-known economist specializing in public policy analysis and strategic planning.
 She was a member of the Bilateral Dispute Settlement Board, part of the Canada/U.S. Free Trade Agreement, and has been a member of the Quebec government’s Committee on Financial Institutions.

-Kravis is currently serving as President of the Museum of Modern Art in New York City and is a member of the Board of Directors for a number of large corporations including The Ford Motor Co.; Vivendi Universal and Interactive Corporation.
+Ms. Kravis also serves as president of the Museum of Modern Art in New York City and is a member of the Board of Directors for a number of large corporations, including Ford Motor Company, Vivendi Universal, and Interactive Corporation.

-Before joining Hudson, Kravis was special assistant to the federal Solicitor General and later to the Minister of Supply and Services for the Canadian government, and, before that, a financial analyst for Power Corporation of Canada, Ltd. Kravis was project director and co-author of “Canada HAS a Future” (1978); “Quebec 1985”(1980); and “Western European Adjustment to Structural Economic Problems.”
-Until last year she wrote a weekly column on economics for the National Post, and from 1980 until 1985 she hosted a weekly television show on economics.
+Before joining Hudson, Ms. Kravis was special assistant to the federal Solicitor General and later to the Minister of Supply and Services for the Canadian government, and, before that, a financial analyst for Power Corporation of Canada, Ltd. She was project director and co-author of “Canada Has a Future” (1978); “Quebec 1985”(1980); and “Western European Adjustment to Structural Economic Problems.”
+She previously wrote a weekly column on economics for the National Post, and from 1980 until 1985 she hosted a weekly television show on economics.